Thought leadership

 It’s home to the region’s leading business publications and it has a flourishing creative economy that continues to attract the best talent in the world.

-Middle East thought leadership in Dubai is still in its infancy, creating a prime opportunity for executives to capitalise on.
+Middle East thought leadership in Dubai is still in its infancy.
+But as renowned entrepreneurs such as David von Rosen has shown, there's a prime opportunity more executives must capitalise on.

 This is one of the final pieces of the jigsaw puzzle to truly put the city on par with financial hubs in Europe, North America, and Asia.